-In order to address these issues GAD has asked the scheme administrator (HSC Pension Service) and the Department to work with them as a matter of some urgency to identify and agree what actions can be taken to improve data for future valuations.
+In order to address these issues GAD has asked the scheme administrator (HSC Pension Service) and the Department to work with them as a matter of some urgency to identify and agree what actions can be taken to improve data for future valuations and this work is ongoing.

-GAD has already identified a number of areas that contributed to the valuation data quality issues and will work with the HSC Pension Service and Department to work out where the underlying issues arise and to agree corrective actions / adaptations that may be needed from all parties to improve data provision going forward.
-Progress on this will also be monitored by the HSC Pension Board.
+GAD has already identified a number of areas that contributed to the valuation data quality issues and are continuing to work with the HSC Pension Service and Department to work out where the underlying issues arise and to agree corrective actions / adaptations that may be needed from all parties to improve data provision going forward.
+Progress on this is closely monitored by the HSC Pension Board.

-New Issues for 2018-19
+New Issues for 2019-20